baekoor/MarioML/README.md

 Evaluation: We periodically evaluate the model's performance using deterministic actions (no exploration).

 Deployment and Testing
-Our MarioUtils class (renamed from SMB in the second file) provides a convenient way to deploy and visualize the trained agent: marioUtils = load_and_play_mario(model_name='mario-1-1', episodes=1) This handles model loading, renders the game visually, and returns performance metrics.
+Our MarioUtils class provides a convenient way to deploy and visualize the trained agent: marioUtils = load_and_play_mario(model_name='mario-1-1', episodes=1) This handles model loading, renders the game visually, and returns performance metrics.
 Importance of Each Component